 - Type the number you would like to filter by in the value field.

-This is cool, but I'd like this to work the other direction.
-So an event happens in [my favorite] app and that triggers a reply or another action in VideoAsk.
+This is cool, but I'd like this to work in the other direction.
+So an event happens in [my favorite] app and that triggers an action in VideoAsk.
 Is that possible?

-You can, however, set up a zap to create a new contact in VideoAsk when someone submits their contact information through another app.
+Yes.
+You can set up a zap to create a new contact in VideoAsk when someone submits their contact information through another app.

 For example, you can create a new contact in VideoAsk when you receive a new subscriber in Mailchimp.
-To do this, select Mailchimp as the trigger, with Create Contact in VideoAsk as the action event.
+To do this, select New Subscriber in Mailchimp as the trigger.
+Then select the following action in VideoAsk:

 My zap is not working.
 Can you help?